-If you're a public employee working for the government, you're probably subject to a separate set of workers' compensation regulations.
-Federal employees are governed by federal law, state or local employees are subject to either the same state regulations as private workers or a special state statute, and some occupations like railroad workers and seamen have their own separate regulations entirely.
+If you're a public employee working for the government, you're subject to separate workers' compensation rules.
+Federal law governs federal employees.
+State or local employees are subject to the same state regulations as private workers or a special state statute.
+Some occupations, like railroad workers and seamen, have separate regulations.

 State and Local Employees

-If you're a state or local government employee, your state workers' compensation statutes determine whether you are covered under the state's program or another provision.
+State workers' compensation statutes determine whether state or local government employees get covered.
 The easiest way to learn the details of your coverage is to look for the mandatory workers' compensation poster at your workplace.
-Most states require these to be posted in an employee common area.
+Most states require these get posted in an employee common area.
 Here are samples from California and Texas.
-The poster details your coverage and provides contact information for questions and filing a claim.
+The sign details your coverage and provides contact information for questions and filing a claim.
 If you're unable to locate the poster, contact your employer.

-If you're employed by your state, contact your state's human resources or employee management department.
+If your state employs you, contact your state's human resources or employee management department.
 In California, for example, you would contact the California Department of Human Resources.
 In Florida, the Department of Management Services regulates state employee benefits.
-If your employer is the local county or city government, the same principle applies - contact the human resources department.
-Alternatively, you may contact the legal department (see New York City) or if you're a member of a labor union, your union representative.
+The same principle applies if your employer is the local county or city government.
+Contact the human resources department.
+Or contact the legal department.
+If you're a labor union member, contact your union representative.

 Legal Help for Public Employees

 Sometimes, understanding the workers' compensation law is challenging.
 You may have many questions.
 You might be curious about things like earning capacity and medical bills.
 You might wonder whether part-time or independent contractors get the same help.
 Some people might need to talk to a lawyer who knows about workers' compensation cases.
 These lawyers can help with things like written notice to the insurance company.